Shopify Chargebacks: How to Avoid & Manage Payment Reversals (2024)

 However, if you believe that the buyer is wrong or that the transaction is fraudulent, Shopify and the card issuer will give you a chance to plead your case.
 You can explain your point of view from your Shopify dashboard and include any proof you have.

-Ultimately, the card issuer will make the determination of whether or not to reverse the charge.
+Ultimately, the card issuer will determine whether or not to reverse the charge.
 If the buyer wins a chargeback, Shopify will deduct the funds from the seller.
 In the case that the seller wins the dispute, the case will be closed.

 Shopify Chargeback Fees By Country